joek13/wxtj-converter/README.md

 The `frontend/` subdirectory contains code for the frontend.
 It's a static web application, built using React and TypeScript based on the `create-react-app` template.

 ### Backend
-The `backend/` subdirectory contains code for the backend.
-Right now, it's a [Serverless Framework](https://www.serverless.com/) project made up of two Python functions, which are backed by AWS Lambda and API Gateway.

-The functions dispatch calls to the [Spotify Web API](https://developer.spotify.com/documentation/web-api/), serialize playlists to the appropriate format, and return the generated `.csv`.
+Lambda functions dispatch calls to the [Spotify Web API](https://developer.spotify.com/documentation/web-api/), serialize playlists to the appropriate format, and return the generated `.csv`.

 ## Deploying
 NB: eventually, both of these steps will happen automatically on pushes to `main`.